emberdex/NiceRunner/README.md

 Simply execute `./nicerunner.py <file to run>`.

+If you want to add NiceRunner to /usr/bin, run the following commands as root:
+- `chmod +x install.sh`
+- `./install.sh`

 ## Command-line arguments

 - `-n <number> || --number-iterations <number>` defines the number of iterations to run.